 All students are expected to be in the classroom ready to start the day at 9.00am.
-If for some reason they are late arriving at school, parents will need to sign in electronically outside the general office area and take a late arrival pass to the child's teacher.
+If for some reason they are late arriving at school, parents will need to sign in electronically outside the general office area.
 Punctuality is of the utmost importance as teaching sessions will begin at this time and students who are late arriving not only miss out on critical teaching and learning, but also interrupt the learning of others.